 Are you tired of having to GM for your friends all the time because none of them will take a turn in the big chair?
 Do you want to play as pirates or in the Eberron setting or some other specific campaign concept and can’t find one who will run it?
 Are you having difficulty finding a GM for non-D&D systems like Rogue Trader, Star Wars, or Vampire: the Masquerade?
 Do you just want a GM who will see a campaign through instead of ducking out after three sessions again?

 If so, I have good news for you!
 I offer professional GMing services – I will run the system you want, with the adventure you want, with the group you want.
-I have the bog standard decade’s worth of experience GMing, of course, but I’ve also written a GM’s Guide and there are already three groups consistently paying me to run games for them right now (as of 8/4/2018).
+I have the bog standard decade’s worth of experience GMing, of course, but I’ve also written a GM’s Guide and there are already five groups consistently paying me to run games for them right now (as of 9/15/2018).
 These are not personal friends offering me a leg up, but people who were total strangers until I started running paid games for them.
-Three different groups pay me for weekly games, and I cannot imagine why anyone would continue paying for a game unless they were enjoying it.
+Five different groups pay me for weekly games, and I cannot imagine why anyone would continue paying for a game unless they were enjoying it.

 I have extensive experience with and am confident in my abilities in the following systems: